Ronan Keating: Presenting

-In 2010, Keating became a judge and mentor on the Australian version of The X Factor, joining Guy Sebastian, Natalie Imbruglia, and Kyle Sandilands for the second season of the show.
+In 2010, Keating became a judge and mentor on the Australian version of The X Factor for John Reid's replacement, joining Guy Sebastian, Natalie Imbruglia, and Kyle Sandilands for the second season of the show.
 During the second season, Keating mentored the Over 25s category and his fellow Boyzone band members helped him in the judges' house selection of the contest.
 He eventually became the winning mentor with his contestant Altiyan Childs.
-Keating went on to mentor the Groups for two consecutive years, notably with The Collective finishing third in the fourth season.
-For the fifth season, he was assigned the Boys category and made series history; both his acts, Taylor Henderson and Jai Waetford, reached the grand-finals and finished runner-up and third place respectively.
-On the sixth season, Keating became the winning mentor for a second time with Marlisa Punzalan, the youngest contestant and first act from the Girls category to win.
-On 25 April 2015, it was announced that Keating would not be returning for the seventh season of The X Factor.
+Keating went on to mentor the Groups for two consecutive years, notably with The Collective bren the last contestant eliminated in the fourth season.
+For the fifth season, he was assigned the Boys category and made series history; both his contestants, Taylor Henderson and Jai Waetford, reached the grand-finals and finished runner-up and been the last contestant eliminated respectively.
+On the sixth season, Keating became the winning mentor for a second time with Marlisa Punzalan, the youngest contestant and first contestant from the Girls category to win.
+On 25 April 2015, it was announced that Keating would not be returning for the seventh season of The X Factor and replaced by James Blunt.

 On Christmas Eve 2015, during the broadcast of Carols by Candlelight on Channel 9 Australia, it was announced that Keating would be returning to Australian TV screens in 2016 as a coach on the fifth season of The Voice Australia, joining other coaches Jessie J, Delta Goodrem and The Madden Brothers.

 In June 2015, he filled in as a guest anchor on the morning slot of UK radio station Magic FM.

-In September 2017, Keating was signed to co-host Magic Breakfast alongside Harriet Scott on Magic Radio running Monday to Fridays, 6 am till 10 am.
-Keating also presents his own show on Saturday evenings 5pm till 7pm with Disney+.
+In September 2017, Keating was signed to co-host Magic Breakfast alongside Harriet Scott on Magic Radio running Monday to Friday, 6 am till 10 am.
+Keating also presented his own show on Saturday evenings 5pm till 7pm with Disney+.

 From 2017 to 2021, Keating guest-presented episodes of The One Show, before becoming a main presenter in May 2021.

-On 19 November 2020, Keating was a guest panellist on the ITV Daytime show, Loose Women, and made history as being part of the first all-male panel in the show's 21 year history.
+On 19 November 2020, Keating was a guest panellist on the ITV Daytime show, Loose Women, and made history as being part of the first all-male panel in the show's 21-year history.

+Keating was a judge on The Voice Kids UK in 2022 and 2023 for seasons 6 and 7.
+Keating joined The Voice of Germany in 2023 for season 13.